 Basically, keep the peace by letting your husband do whatever he wants. (that’s Doyle’s version).
 My version is keep the peace by letting your husband do whatever he thinks he wants – after several weeks of subliminal programming (also known in this house as nagging).

-I like Weekes' approach to stress management.
+I like Weekes’ approach to stress management.
 She explains very well that many of the physical conditions we put up with are created by our own worries and thus simply do not exist.
-Dr Weekes was a doctor in Australia (she passed away in 1990) and for some strange reason, whenever I read this I hear Dame Edna's voice. ("Pull yourself together, possum).
+Dr Weekes was a doctor in Australia (she passed away in 1990) but this guide stands the test of time with its advice to deal with your anxiety in a gentle way.

 A lovely gift from a friend who was instrumental in helping me to get my garden into vegetable and flower bearing shape this year.
 It’s a collection of inspirational quotes and thoughts about gardening to chivvy you along when you realise you can’t lift a bag of compost on your own and you don’t know your perennials from your elbow.